-May 15, 1956 - More than 1,000 people have their chests x-rayed for tuberculosis and other diseases at a mobile clinic sponsored by the District Nursing Association.
+May 15, 1956 - More than 1,000 people have their chests x-rayed for tuberculosis and other diseases at a mobile clinic sponsored by the District Nursing Association, now called RVNA.
+Today, chest x-rays are uncommon because the United States has one of the lowest TB disease case rates in the world, due to what the Centers for Disease Control call "investments in domestic TB programs."